nfrank6-depaul/Breast-Cancer-Classification---SE489/README.md

     │
     ├── dataset.py              <- Scripts to download or generate data
     │
-    ├── features.py             <- Code to create features for modeling
-    │
     ├── modeling
     │   ├── __init__.py
     │   ├── predict.py          <- Code to run model inference with trained models